Delitefully/DiscordLists/README.md

 `CREATOR_MONETIZABLE_PROVISIONAL` |
 `CREATOR_MONETIZABLE_WHITEGLOVE` |
 `CREATOR_MONETIZATION_APPLICATION_ALLOWLIST` |
-`DEVELOPER_SUPPORT_SERVER` | Given to guilds that defined as support server in App-Directory.
+`DEVELOPER_SUPPORT_SERVER` | Given to guilds that are set as the support server in [App Directory](https://support-dev.discord.com/hc/en-us/articles/6378525413143-App-Directory-App-profile-page).
 `DISCOVERABLE_DISABLED` | Guild is permanently removed from Discovery by Discord.
 `DISCOVERABLE` | Visible in Server Discovery.
 `ENABLED_DISCOVERABLE_BEFORE` | Given to servers that have enabled Discovery at any point.